 Certain of our current and prospective competitors are substantially larger than we are and have substantially greater market presence than we do, as well as greater financial, technological, marketing and other resources.
 These competitors may be better able to withstand reductions in fees or other adverse economic or market conditions than we can.
 Some competitors may be able to adopt new or emerging technologies, or incorporate customized features or functions into existing technologies, to address changing market conditions or client preferences at a relatively low cost and/or more quickly than we can.
 In addition, because we operate in a rapidly evolving industry, start-up companies can enter the market with new and emerging technologies more easily and quickly than they would in more traditional industries.
-If we are unable or unwilling to reduce our fees or make additional investments in the future, we may lose clients and our competitive position may be adversely affected.
-In addition, our competitive position may be adversely affected by changes in regulations that have a disproportionately negative affect on us or the trading protocols we offer our clients.
+If we are unable or unwilling to reduce our fees or make addition, our competitive position may be adversely affected by changes in regulations that have a disproportionately negative affect on us or the products or trading protocols we offer our clients.

 Competition in the markets in which we operate has intensified due to consolidation, which has resulted in increasingly large and sophisticated competitors.
 In recent years, our competitors have made acquisitions and/or entered into joint ventures and consortia to improve the competitiveness of their electronic trading offerings.
-For example, Intercontinental Exchange ("ICE") recently acquired BondPoint, TMC Bonds and IDC, in an effort to expand its portfolio of fixed income products and services.
+For example, Intercontinental Exchange ("ICE") acquired BondPoint, TMC Bonds and IDC, in an effort to expand its portfolio of fixed income products and services.
 In addition, in 2018, CME Group completed its acquisition of NEX Group, which expands CME Group's offerings to include NEX Group's OTC foreign exchange and rates products and market data.
-If, as a result of industry consolidation, our competitors are able to offer lower cost (including fixed cost proceeds compared to our variable fees) and/or a wider range of trading venues and solutions, obtain more favorable terms from third-party providers or otherwise take actions that could increase their market share, our competitive position and therefore our business, financial condition and results of operations may be materially adversely affected.
+If, as a result of industry consolidation, our competitors are able to offer lower cost (including fixed cost fees compared to our variable fees for certain offerings) and/or a wider range of trading venues and solutions, obtain more favorable terms from third-party providers or otherwise take actions that could increase their market share, our competitive position and therefore our business, financial condition and results of operations may be materially adversely affected.